- 91% agree that: My course has provided me with opportunities to explore ideas or concepts in depths.

 - An increase to the HE Hardship Fund to support a broader range of students in different financial situations – including support for the cost of assessments for Disabled Student Allowance (DSA) applications and the cost of equipment provided through DSA.

-The increased fee will only apply to new students.
-If you are a current student enrolled on a two-year foundation degree or HND course in 2017/18 then you will be charged the same fee as your first year.
+This fee will only apply to new students.
+If you are a current student enrolled on a two-year foundation degree or HND course in 2019/20 then you will be charged the same fee as your first year.

 For a full list of the University Centre’s regulations and policies please click HERE.